agfianf/AetherSheets/docs/notes.md

 ## Areas for Future Enhancement

 ### Web Scraping Optimization
+There is always room for improvement.
+I notice some information is not accurate, so maybe we can do this:
-- **Search Depth**: Implement deeper, more comprehensive web searches
+- **Search Depth**: Implement deeper, more comprehensive and more accurate web searches
 - **Query Refinement**: Develop smarter search query generation
 - **Source Diversification**: Expand beyond initial search results